Lindy Hop and Anti-Racism

 Collective Voices For Change

-In addition, there are groups in many countries that you are welcome to join, to have regular conversations in a safe and supportive environment.
+In addition, there are groups in many countries that you are welcome to join, to have conversations in a safe and supportive environment.
 Join the chapter nearest you:

 Black Lindy Hoppers Fund